da99/Chef_Solo_Nodes/README.md

 Provides 2 executables: IP and SSH

-All they do is print out to standard output.
 They are meant to generate arguments for other programs:

     $ ping -c 3 $( IP --no-user file_name )
     ping -c 3 my.ip.address